Courses in Systematic and Philosophical Theology

-Johannes Hoff is Professor of Systematic and Philosophical Theology at Heythrop College in the University of London.
+Johannes Hoff is Professor of Systematic and Philosophical Theology at Heythrop College in the University of London and Honorary Professor at the University of Nottingham.
 Prior to that he was Professor of Philosophical Theology at the University of Wales, Lampeter (now TSD University of Wales), and programme director of the MTh in Systematic and Philosophical Theology.

 His most recent publications focus on the concepts of ‘analogy’ and ‘performativity’ – the gradual actualisation of the truth whilst speaking and acting.
 This research builds on his collaboration with representatives of contemporary art ( Simon Njami, Aron Kitzig, Christoph Schlingensief, Venice Biennale, Bayreuth Festival, IRWIN/NSK, et al.).
 In connection with this research, he has started to think about the digital revolution of our time, and to investigate the anthropological foundations of the human way of thinking under the working title “What’s left?”
 More precisely, this research investigates three question: “What’s left of the emancipatory legacy of modernity?”, “What’s left of the tradition of Christian way of living and learning?” and “What’s left of human intelligence after the modularisation, digitalisation and mechanisation of its specific ‘faculties’?”